QueenMaia/user_app/README.md

-# TODO List App
+# Users List App

-TODO List is a Flask web application for keeping track of current and upcoming tasks as well as their deadlines.
+Users List is a Flask web application for keeping track of users as well as thier albums, posts and comments.

 ### Built With
 * [Python]()